 If you want to start out with the basics, we’ll cover what you need to know:

-The term ‘consultative selling’ was originally coined in 1970, but over time this method has adapted and grown to become a highly effective way of selling, even more than 50 years later.
+The term "consultative selling" was originally coined in 1970, but over time this method has adapted and grown to become a highly effective way of selling, even more than 50 years later.

 To define consultative selling, think of what a consultant does.
 They work alongside a company, discuss challenges and goals, and act as another member of the team working together to reach a set result.

-In many ways, consultative selling turns salespeople into active consultants for their customers.
-They work alongside companies as an extension of the team, digging to the root of key issues and providing solutions and ideas that work.
+Consultative sellers work alongside customers as trusted partners, uncovering root problems and aligning solutions with measurable outcomes.
 Their focus is on bringing real results to their customers, not just selling a product or service.

 In general terms, the consultative sales methodology follows the same process as a consultant would when working with a client.
 When applied to the sales process, it could look something like this: